ReentrantCoder/present/orm/intro.md

 persist the objects in a database.
 This is where ORMs come into place to help.

 Persistence is the ability of an entity to outlive the applications process.
-In Java, this would me that the object can live outside the scope of the Java Virtual Machine by living within an relational database.
+In Java, this would mean that the object can live outside the scope of the Java Virtual Machine by living within a relational database.
 This persistence could be used to restore the state at some later time.

 Relational databases are simply databases that store information about relationships between data.
 For example, an apartment entity might store a reference to tenant